-- Place qualified small and minority businesses and women-owned business enterprises on solicitation lists. - Assure that small and minority businesses and women-owned business enterprises are solicited whenever they are potential sources. - Divide total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women-owned business enterprises. - Establish delivery schedules, where the requirements permit, which encourage participation by small and minority businesses and womenowned business enterprises. - Use the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce. - Require each subgrantee to take these affirmative steps as they relate to its subcontractors.
+- Place qualified small and minority businesses and women-owned business enterprises on solicitation lists. - Assure that small and minority businesses and women-owned business enterprises are solicited whenever they are potential sources. - Divide total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women-owned business enterprises. - Establish delivery schedules, where the requirements permit, which encourage participation by small and minority businesses and women-owned business enterprises. - Use the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce. - Require each subgrantee to take these affirmative steps as they relate to its subcontractors. - Leverage existing policies and regulations, as applicable, including dig once policies that can help streamline implementation and construction and accelerated permitting where it exists today locally.